swift-server/sswg/process/incubation.md

 * General
   * Has relevance to Swift on Server specifically
   * Publicly accessible source managed by an SCM such as github.com or similar
+    * Prefer to use `main` as the default branch name, in line with [Swift's guidelines](https://forums.swift.org/t/moving-default-branch-to-main/38515)
   * Adopt the [Swift Code of Conduct](https://swift.org/community/#code-of-conduct)
 * Ecosystem
   * Uses SwiftPM